Composing Parts for Expressive Object Generation: Conclusion

-\textbf{Visual Comparison.} We provide a visual comparison for the baselines in the case of the a) bird image distinctive part generation and b) human image part generations.
-Across both cases (Fig.~\ref{fig:qual-comparison-birds}), our proposed method, PartCraft, only modifies the desired region of the beak and replaces them with the iconic pelican beak.
-In comparison, the StableDiffusion baseline modifies the image completely.
+\textbf{Visual Comparison.} We provide a visual comparison for the baselines for the a) bird image distinctive part generation and b) human image part generations.
+Across both cases (Fig.~\ref{fig:qual-comparison-birds}), our proposed method, PartComposer, only modifies the desired beak region and replaces it with the iconic pelican beak.
+The StableDiffusion baseline modifies the image completely while ignoring instructions (Supp.
+Fig.~\ref{fig:add-qual-results}).
 In the Rich-Text generation, the full region corresponding to the bird gets modified instead of only the specified prompt in base generation.
-For the editing-based InstructPix2Pix method, we observe that it modifies the base image at a global level and is unable to localize modification to the desired part region (Fig.~\ref{fig:qual-comparison-birds}).
-In general, we observe that PartCraft generated images are novel compositions, that look aesthetic and also follow the part-level instructions.
+For the editing-based InstructPix2Pix method, we observe that it modifies the base image at a global level and cannot localize modification to the desired part region (Fig.~\ref{fig:qual-comparison-birds}).
+We further compare and find that recent models like SD3.5, Inpainting~\cite{esser2024scaling} and recent SotA editing methods~\cite{deutch2024turboedittextbasedimageediting, tumanyan2023plug, zhang2023magicbrush, li2024zone} can still not follow exact part instructions as seen in Supp.
+Fig.~\ref{fig:sd3.5_inpaint},~\ref{fig:edit-comp} and ~\ref{fig: sd-xl-full}.
+In contrast,observe that PartComposer-generated images are novel aesthetic compositions that follow the part-level instructions.